Skip to Content

 What is the estimated cost of attendance?

-The Veteran Shopping Sheet is a consumer tool that students and parents can use to make comparisons of the Cost of Attendance when making a college acceptance decision.
-Using a basic format, the Cost of Attendance (COA) budget presents information about the estimated cost of educational and living expenses for one academic year.
+The Veteran Shopping Sheet is a consumer tool that students and parents can use to compare the Cost of Attendance when making a college acceptance decision.
+Using a basic format, the Cost of Attendance (COA) budget presents one academic year's estimated educational and living expenses.
 (Fall & Spring).

-At Morgan State University (MSU), the Office of Financial Aid will make available to all student veterans the consumer information that's reported on the Shopping Sheet as Direct Costs that a student will incur. for more information about the cost details go to the Financial Aid Cost of Attendance webpage.
-The Cost of Attendance information provided is not a bill.
+At Morgan State University (MSU), the Office of Financial Aid will make available to all student veterans the consumer information reported on the Shopping Sheet as Direct Costs that a student could incur.
+The College Financial Plan located within the student's WEBSIS profile can also be used to provide and compare financial aid packages offered by different institutions.
+For more information about the cost details go to the Financial Aid Cost of Attendance webpage.
+The Cost of Attendance information or the Shopping Sheet analysis provided is not a bill.

-To estimate the overall cost of attendance to include your Department of Veterans Affairs VA Educational Benefits, or to get an estimate of your anticipated Department of Defense allotments you can use the Interactive VA MSU Direct Campus Cost/Resources Worksheet.
+To estimate the overall cost of attendance to include any Department of Veterans Affairs VA Educational Benefits, or to get an estimate of the anticipated Department of Defense allotments use the Interactive VA MSU Direct Campus Cost/Resources Worksheet.